 There are more skin cancers in the United States population than all other cancers combined.
-These cancers are on the rise, representing a significant health problem for the standpoint of patient well-being and from the prospect of health expenditures.
-Nonmelanoma skin cancer occurs in all races worldwide, and the most important factor related to the development of these malignancies is skin type.
-However, other risk factors include UV exposure, chemical exposure, tanning bed use, human papillomavirus (HPV) infection, immunosuppression, and others.
-The amount of average annual ultraviolet radiation correlates with the incidence of skin cancer.
+These cancers are on the rise, representing a significant health problem from the standpoint of patient well-being and health expenditures.
+Skin cancer occurs in all races worldwide, however, the risk is substantially higher in Caucasians due to the photoprotective effects of epidermal melanin.
 In individuals with fair skin, approximately 75% to 80% of non-melanoma skin cancers are basal cell carcinomas, and up to 25% are squamous cell carcinomas.
 Heritable defects in DNA repair mechanisms, as seen in xeroderma pigmentosum and Muir-Torre Syndrome, also make afflicted individuals at high risk for cutaneous carcinomas.

 Basal cell carcinomas and squamous cell carcinomas, if superficial, can be treated with topical therapies depending on provider preference.
 However, the standard practice is to surgically treat these lesions with destructive means such as electrodesiccation and curettage or surgical excision.
 Skin cancers greater than 2 cm in diameter and those located on functionally and cosmetically sensitive sites (head/neck, hands, and feet, genitalia) usually are referred for a special surgical procedure called Mohs micrographic surgery.
-Some patients with aggressive and recurrent forms of basal cell carcinoma who would not be good surgical candidates are treated with radiation therapy or a systemic medication called Vismodegib which inhibits cellular proliferation.
+Some patients with aggressive and recurrent forms of basal cell carcinoma who are not good surgical candidates are treated with radiation therapy or systemic medications (e.g., vismodegib for basal cell carcinoma).

-Melanomas are the most aggressive form of skin cancer; the gold standard of treatment is surgical excision.
+Melanoma is the most aggressive and lethal form of cancer and the gold standard of treatment is surgical excision.
 If caught early, surgical excision can be curative.
-Later stage tumors portend a poor prognosis and often require adjuvant immunotherapy.
+Later stage tumors portend a poor prognosis and often require adjuvant chemotherapy or immunotherapy.

 |||Rogers HW,Weinstock MA,Feldman SR,Coldiron BM, Incidence Estimate of Nonmelanoma Skin Cancer (Keratinocyte Carcinomas) in the U.S. Population, 2012.
 JAMA dermatology.
 2015 Oct; [PubMed PMID: 25928283]|